SZA: Personal life

 SZA has been candid about her struggles with mental health, describing the music industry as "one of the most stressful, psychosis-inducing industries".
 She became depressed and developed suicidal thoughts after the sudden deaths of three ex-boyfriends in quick succession.
 She found solace through prayer and music, which helped her work toward self-acceptance.
 Her best friend Mac Miller's accidental lethal overdose in 2018 and grandmother's death in 2020 further pushed her into suicidal thoughts and demotivated her from making music.
+SZA has been diagnosed with bipolar disorder, autism and attention deficit hyperactivity disorder.

 Due to her upbringing, SZA has practiced several religious beliefs throughout her life.
 She believes in a "higher power or presence [...] that's running and moving the world like a well-oiled machine," regardless of religion.
 She has practiced and identified with Christianity, and she considers herself Muslim.
 Apart from Abrahamic faiths, she incorporates Hinduism in her personal belief system.
 In 2020, she hosted an online meditation session with Lizzo on Instagram Live, where SZA played a Tibetan singing bowl.
 She went to a silent retreat in India in 2025, refraining from social media use for over a week and practicing samyama all the while.
 She wears a Linga Bhairavi pendant to get a positive energy, which was given by the Isha Foundation.
 To maintain her wellness, she does yoga.

 SZA is known for keeping her dating life private.
 Her known former partners include Drake, whom she dated in 2009.
-Another is an unnamed fashion designer, with whom she was in a relationship for eleven years, five years of which were spent engaged to be married.
-She attributes the beginning of her career in part to him, who helped finance her everyday needs; she described her relationship with him as codependent.
-The two broke off around 2017, sending SZA in a catastrophizing state because he was a "rock in [her] life" and "nobody understood [her] the way he did".
+Another is an unnamed fashion designer, with whom she was in an on-again, off-again relationship for eleven years.
+Of those eleven, they were engaged for five.
+She attributes the beginning of her career in part to him, who helped finance her everyday needs; she described their relationship as codependent.
+The two broke up around 2018, sending SZA in a catastrophizing state because he was a "rock in [her] life" and "nobody understood [her] the way he did".
 "Nobody Gets Me" was written about him, as were many other songs from SOS.